astrrsk/mailbox/README.md

 ## Usage

-_TODO: make a nice looking useage section  lol_
+_TODO: make a nice looking useage section  lol, also add configs and a possible cooldown between sending letters_